 COMMON BRAND NAME(S): Engerix-B, Recombivax HB

-USES: This medication is used to help prevent infection from the hepatitis B virus.
+USES: This vaccine is used to help prevent infection from the hepatitis B virus.
 Hepatitis B infection can cause serious problems including liver failure, persistent hepatitis B infection, cirrhosis, and liver cancer.
 Preventing infection can prevent these problems.

 Hepatitis B vaccine is a genetically engineered (man-made in the laboratory) piece of the virus.
 It does not contain live virus, so you cannot get hepatitis from the vaccine.
 This vaccine works by helping the body produce immunity (through antibody production) that will prevent you from getting infection from hepatitis B virus.
 Hepatitis B vaccine does not protect you from other virus infections (such as HIV virus which causes AIDS; hepatitis A, hepatitis C or hepatitis E; HPV virus which causes genital warts and other problems).